 Each Reserve Bank has a nine-member board of directors selected to represent a cross-section of banking, commercial, agricultural, industrial, service, labor, consumer, and public interests within a Federal Reserve District.
 The Board of Governors has established policies regarding the roles and responsibilities of Reserve Bank directors.

-Within this framework, the Philadelphia Fed’s board operates under a set of bylaws PDF and has established an Executive Committee and three other standing committees: Audit; Management and Budget; and Nominating and Governance.
+Within this framework, the Philadelphia Fed’s board operates under a set of bylaws and has established an Executive Committee and three other standing committees: Audit; Management and Budget; and Nominating and Governance.

 This structure imposes accountability while providing for a diversity of regional inputs on banking and monetary policy.
 Recognizing that the Federal Reserve is ultimately accountable to the American people, the Fed has steadily improved transparency about its actions in recent years.
 In that spirit, the Philadelphia Fed is posting its Code of Conduct and information about its policy on disclosure of information.

 In addition, all Federal Reserve Banks make available the financial disclosure forms and related documents filed by their current presidents with Reserve Bank ethics officers.
 To request a copy of the most recent disclosure form filed, please send an e-mail to Senior Vice President and General Counsel, Jeanne R. Rentezelas at Jeanne.Rentezelas@phil.frb.org E-mail or send a written request by mail to:

 Jeanne R. Rentezelas